Mahdi-Javadi/Learn-cPlusPlus-efficiently/Day1/readme.md

 std::cout >> allows you to display the results(on the termianl for exmaple). std::endl >> allows you to jump to a new line when you display the results.
 The commands in C++ must have ; (semicolon) at the end.
-Each program at least has a main() function.
-If it works correctly, it returns integer 0.
+Each program in C++ must have a main() function.
+The execution of the program begins with this _main_ function.
+Curly brackets __{}__ shows the beginning and end of the function If it works correctly, it returns integer 0.
 In this program, we display "Hello World!" on the output.
 Then we go to the next line.